 While restrained eaters — people who restrict in some way — feel they need rules, unrestrained or intuitive eaters do not.
 When you don’t deprive yourself of any food and allow yourself complete and unconditional permission to eat, you don’t need rules because this very act neutralizes our emotional attachment to shiny objects like cookies and potato chips.

-If we want something, we just have to work at it, right?
+If we want something, we have to work at it, right?
 If we just wanted to be thin enough, we would be.
 If we just tried.
-Maybe you worked your way up through the ranks to become partner at your law firm, or completed additional training to teach ESL.
+Maybe you worked your way up through the ranks to become a partner at your law firm, or completed additional training to teach ESL.

 Maybe you moved cross-country with your significant other and had three beautiful children who brought more joy to your life than you could have ever imagined.
 Or you built an empire, never married, and lived happily ever after.